GrimurTomasson/Data-API-Pipeline-Demo/README.md

 - `database->port` (1433 if you are using the default)

 ### Running the demo
-Perform the following either on a command prompt or a PowerShell console.
+Perform the following either on a *command prompt* or in a *PowerShell* console.

 #### Create two SQL Server databases
  If the following databases are local you don't need to change any configs, otherwise search for `localhost`.